Fully Treat and Repair Facial Injuries

 Facial trauma injuries include any wound to the forehead, eyes, nose, cheeks, jaws, lips, or mouth.
 Oral and maxillofacial surgeons are experts in the treatment of facial bone fractures as well as soft tissue injuries, such as lacerations to the skin.
 Our oral surgeons are on call at local hospitals to treat emergency facial injury cases as they arise.

 It is critical to treat facial trauma injuries as soon as possible after the injury occurs.
 Leaving facial injuries untreated can lead to complications later in life, including breathing problems, difficulty chewing or swallowing food, scarring, and vision problems.
 Oral surgeons receive years of additional training to repair complex facial lacerations and fractures correctly.
-Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, and Dr. Hwi Sean Moon can restore function and movement to the face using surgical techniques that eliminate scarring and create the best possible aesthetic results.
+Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, Dr. Hwi Sean Moon, and Dr. Kevin Huang can restore function and movement to the face using surgical techniques that eliminate scarring and create the best possible aesthetic results.

 Treatment for Facial Injuries